downfromthetrees/the_magic_eye/README.md

 Optional fields:

     "removeBlacklisted": {
+        ...,
         "fullRemovalMessage": "I control this message buckaroo, here's my link: {{last_submission_link}}.\n\nAnd [here's the url]({{last_submission_url}}), and here's the blacklist reason: {{blacklist_reason}}"
     },

 Notes:

 * If you're a real perfectionist, `[](#repost)` is another supported tag for when the bot fails to detect a recent repost so you manually remove it as one.
-In this case you don't want the bot to blacklist it, but you do want future duplicates of it to be removed until the repost period is up!
-You can [see it in action here](https://www.reddit.com/r/hmmm/comments/a2sseh/hmmm/eb0vmwv/) (note the extended message).
+In this case you don't want to blacklist it, but you do want future duplicates of it to be removed until the repost period is up!
+[See it in action here](https://www.reddit.com/r/hmmm/comments/a2sseh/hmmm/eb0vmwv/) (note the extended message).

-* If a moderator hasn't made a comment in this format (or if the moderator comment has been removed/not distinguished) Magic Eye will ignore the removed post and let you deal with the new one.

 * You can customize the removal message with the `fullRemovalMessage` parameter, and variables shown in the example above will be substituted in.

+* See the [Repost removal workflow](#repost-removal-workflow) for how blacklisting fits in with normal repost removals

 ### Remove broken image links (enabled by default)